 Note.
-Specific elementary grade-level expectations are explained in detail by the teachers at open house in the Fall.
+Specific elementary grade-level expectations are explained in detail by the teachers during Open House in the Fall.

 Repeated disciplinary infractions may result in a referral to the Assistant Principal and implementation of a Student Behavior Growth Plan.

 STUDENT CONDUCT AND CAMPUS DISCIPLINE PLAN